The Nikon D750 is a no-compromise full-frame SLR that's better priced than ever

-Full-frame SLRs have become a lot more affordable in the last couple of years, with the Nikon D610 and Canon EOS 6D both currently available for around £1,300 (body only).
+Full-frame SLRs have become a lot more affordable in the last couple of years, with the Nikon D610 and Canon EOS 6D currently available for around £1,200 and £1,600 respectively (body only).
 They’re both excellent cameras, but inevitably there are a few restrictions and compromises compared to pricier models in their respective ranges.
 For us, the most significant drawback is that their autofocus sensors cover a relatively small area in the centre of the frame, which makes it awkward to focus on subjects towards the edges.

 The Nikon D750 might just be the camera to remove some of this anguish.
-It’s a blend of the D610 and the pricier D810, but while its price is currently equidistant (and likely to descend a little), its distinguishing features are much closer to the D810.
+It’s a blend of the D610 and the pricier D810, and although it’s closer in price to the D610, its distinguishing features are much closer to the D810.